Income statement

 Adding to income from operations is the difference of other revenues and other expenses.
 When combined with income from operations, this yields income before taxes.
 The final step is to deduct taxes, which finally produces the net income for the period measured.

 Usefulness and limitations of income statement

 Income statements may help investors and creditors determine the past financial performance of the enterprise, predict the future performance, and assess the capability of generating future cash flows using the report of income and expenses.
-It's very important for the business.
+It is very important for the business.

 However, information of an income statement has several limitations: